Story and photos by Steve D’Antonio

 Reinstallation; Before installing a new bearing fit it to the shaft and check the clearance between the inside of the rubber shell and the outside of the shaft.
 I’ve installed more than a few bearings only to find, frustratingly that the clearance exceeded the maximum allowable by ABYC guidelines.
 Not all bearings are created equal and the manufacturing tolerances of some are better than others.

 If you have a strut mounted bearing use a length of threaded rod that’s more than twice the length of the bearing and two squares of aluminum that are larger than the diameter of the bearing as caps at either end, a little liquid soap on the outside of the bearing will ease the process.
+The bearing’s fit should offer slight resistance, what’s known as a ‘light interference fit’, it’s unnecessary for it to be extremely tight.
+If it’s too tight, the bearing could be distorted during installation.
+If necessary, the bearing’s outer shell could be turned down on a lathe to improve the fit if it’s too tight.

 A mechanical bearing installation tool made using a length of threaded rod and two sections of aluminum plate.
 This technique is easy on the strut and often works well.
 The alternative, and one that is frowned upon, involves using a mallet to drive the bearing into the strut.